Menelik II's conquests: The long war against the Arsi Oromo

-In 1891 the Abyssinians would also annex the Kingdom of Limmu-Ennarea.
+Ruins of the border wall of the Dawro kingdom.
+Elaborate defensive systems (keela) including walls, gates and ditches were common across the small kingdoms of southwestern Ethiopia.

 The Oromo population was significantly reduced from massacres.
 Many Oromo were forcibly Christianized and compelled to 'Amharize' their names.
-From the initial raids Menelik and his commanders had seized thousands of prisoners, resulting in an increase in slavery on the domestic and international market.
+From the initial raids, Menelik and his commanders had seized thousands of prisoners, resulting in an increase in slavery on the domestic and international market.
 Four years after the conquest of the Arsi, foreign travelers passing through their regions noted that they were regarded as slaves by the new rulers and in sold openly in markets.
 The campaigns during 1885 in Ittu Oromo territory that had preceded the occupation of Harar left whole tracts of their territory depopulated.

-Annexation of Harar
+The conquest of Harar

 Photo of the ongoing conversion of Sheikh Bazikh Mosque to Medhanealem Church in Harar.
 Abyssinian churches were utilized as a symbol of domination by the colonizers of Harari region.

 According to Jebril Marijou, the translator for Menelik in Zeila, France had urged Menelik to annex Harar.
 From 1883 to 1885 the Shewan forces under Menelik were attempting to invade the Chercher region of Harar and were defeated by the Ittu Oromo.
-During 1886, Menelik had started embarking on a large scale campaign to subjugate the south.
+During 1886, Menelik had started embarking on a large-scale campaign to subjugate the south.
 In 1886 an Italian explorer and his entire party were massacred by soldiers from the Emirate of Harar, giving the Emperor an excuse to invade the Emirate of Harar.
-The Shewans then led an invasion force, however when this force was camped in Hirna the small army of Emir Abdullah II shot fireworks at the encampment, startling the Shewans and making them flee towards the Awash River during the Battle of Hirna.
+The Shewans then led an invasion force; however, when this force was camped in Hirna, the small army of Emir Abdullah II shot fireworks at the encampment, startling the Shewans and making them flee towards the Awash River during the Battle of Hirna.

 Menelik first used the significant influx of European arms he received at Harar.
 Harar was the most prominent of all the independent emirates and sultanates in the region.
 Menelik wrote to European powers: "Ethiopia has been for 14 centuries a Christian island in a sea of pagans.
 If Powers at a distance come forward to partition Africa between them, I do not intend to remain an indifferent spectator."
 He sent word to Emir Abdullah, ruler of the historic city of Harar which was pivotal to Muslim East Africa, to accept his suzerainty.
 The Emir suggested that Menelik should accept Islam.
-Menelik promised to conquer Harar and turn the principal mosque into a church, saying "I will come to Harar and replace the Mosque by a Christian church.
+Menelik promised to conquer Harar and turn the principal mosque into a church, saying "I will come to Harar and replace the mosque with a Christian church.
 Await me."
 The Medihane Alam Church is proof Menelik kept his word.